vipyne/react-spa/README.md

-you gotta commit to manually update on cpanel by git version control pull/deploy tab update from remote then deploy head commit [yml documentation](https://docs.cpanel.net/knowledge-base/web-services/guide-to-git-deployment/#deploy-an-entire-directory) In the project directory, you can run:
+you gotta commit to manually update on cpanel by git version control pull/deploy tab update from remote then deploy head commit [yml documentation](https://docs.cpanel.net/knowledge-base/web-services/guide-to-git-deployment/#deploy-an-entire-directory) fuck godaddy this shit is such a stupid pain in the ass

+In the project directory, you can run:

 ### `npm install`